Skilsu/PygameMap/README.md

-# A few tests with the niose function
+# A few tests with e.g. the niose function

 Implementation of a few Maps using the noise function visualized with pygame.
 CreateMap is designed with the scope of being a potentioal game so currently cows can be added(Feel free to extend ^^).